 Ligaba-Osena, Ayalew; Hankoua, Bertrand; DiMarco, Kay; Pace, Robert; Crocker, Mark; McAtee, Jesse; Nagachar, Nivedita; Tien, Ming; and Richard, Tom L., "Reducing Biomass Recalcitrance by Heterologous Expression of a Bacterial Peroxidase in Tobacco (Nicotiana benthamiana)" (2017).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 18.

 Bacteria Commons, Biochemical and Biomolecular Engineering Commons, Molecular, Cellular, and Tissue Engineering Commons, Plant Sciences Commons

 Published in Scientific Reports, v.
 7, article no. 17104, p.
 1-18.

 This article is licensed under a Creative Commons Attribution 4.0 International License, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.
 The images or other third party material in this article are included in the article’s Creative Commons license, unless indicated otherwise in a credit line to the material.
 If material is not included in the article’s Creative Commons license and your intended use is not permitted by statutory regulation or exceeds the permitted use, you will need to obtain permission directly from the copyright holder.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.